022028/Optimizely/README.md

 # Optimizely
-just a beginner friendly website , mainly the layouts
+A beginner friendly website, that focuses on mastering layouts(mainly html/css)